puppetlabs/puppet-docs/source/pe/3.2/overview_whats_new.markdown

 #### Razor Provisioning Tech Preview

 PE 3.2 offers a [tech preview](http://puppetlabs.com/services/tech-preview) of new, bare-metal provisioning capabilities using Razor technology.
+Tech previews allow

-Razor is an advanced provisioning application that can deploy both bare metal and virtual systems.
+Razor offers advanced provisioning capabilities that can deploy both bare metal and virtual systems.
 It's aimed at solving the problem of how to bring new metal, be it in your machine room or in the cloud, into a state that your existing configuration management systems, PE for example, can then take over.
 For more information, refer to the [Razor documentation](./razor_intro.html).

 *Note*: This is a tech preview release of Razor.
 For more information, see the [Puppet Labs Tech Previews Info Page](http://puppetlabs.com/services/tech-preview).